JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/03-From-Free-to-Run/02-From-Coproduct-to-VariantF/ReadMe.md

 -- and then compose the rows together using RowApply / "+" type ValueAdd r = (Value + Add + r)
--- which desugars ultimately to type ValueAdd otherRow = (value :: FProxy ValueF, add :: FProxy AddF | otherRow)
+-- which desugars ultimately to type ValueAdd otherRows = (value :: FProxy ValueF, add :: FProxy AddF | otherRows)

--- and we can put this into a VariantF
+-- In our final type, we'll need to use an empty row to "close" the row -- so that our code compiles
-VariantF (ValueAdd + r) e
+VariantF (ValueAdd + ()) e
 ```

 ## Defining Composable Algebras for Data Types